jborza/TwentyFortyEight/README.md

-2048 game
+# 2048 game

-A sample 2048 game in Godot engine
+A sample 2048 game in Godot engine, developed against a number puzzle tutorial